 RMS severe convective storm models, validated and calibrated by more than $7 billion in location-level claims data and $265 billion in industry loss data since 1990, provide insight for a refined view of hazard, vulnerability, and claims behavior across multiple lines of business and occupancies.

 Experience-based rating alone makes it difficult to estimate losses, particularly in rural or newly developed areas where the historical record is limited.
-To fill in the gaps associated with an incomplete data record, we combine the strengths of numerical weather models and statistical techniques along with detailed claims analysis into a hybrid methodology, so you can:
+To fill in the gaps associated with an incomplete data record, we combine the strengths of numerical weather models and statistical techniques along with detailed claims analysis into a hybrid methodology.

 This enables you to: